lilyhe123/coding-practice/readme.md

 	<a href="https://github.com/psf/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

 Track my progress writting Python code to solve small coding challenges from time to time.
 It helps keep my coding brain and arms sharp.
-Most importantly, I really enjoy the process.
+Most importantly, I really enjoy it.

 It's a tiny project but has been setup some of the essential to ensure code quality.
 - Pre-commit hooks, to lint and format code.